Skin metastases are secondary breast cancers that form on or just below the skin.

 Secondary breast cancer happens when cancer cells spread from the breast to other parts of the body.
 Sometimes breast cancer cells can spread to the skin.
 This can happen through the blood or lymphatic system.

-The most common sites affected are the areas near where the original cancer was – for example the skin of the chest wall, around the surgical scar or on the abdomen (belly).
-Less commonly, skin metastases can occur on other areas of skin, such as on the scalp, neck, back and upper limbs.
+The most common sites affected are the areas near where the original breast cancer was – for example the skin of the chest wall or around the surgical scar.
+Less commonly, skin metastases can occur on other areas of skin, such as on the scalp, neck, abdomen, back and upper limbs.

-The aim of treatment for skin metastases is to relieve symptoms, improve your quality of life and slow down the growth of the cancer.
+When breast cancer spreads to the skin, it can be treated but it cannot be cured.
+The purpose of treatment is to relieve symptoms, improve quality of life and slow the growth of the cancer.